day0market/pyalgotrader/docs/cta_strategy.md

 ### Lock operation

-Users in the preparation of policy，You can filllockFields to make the policy complete Lock operation，That is now prohibited flat，Instead reverse Open。
+Users in the preparation of strategy, You can fill lockFields to make the strategy complete Lock operation, That is now prohibited flat, Instead reverse Open.

-- inctaPolicy Templatetemplatein，We can see the following specific functions have commissionedlockField，And defaultsFalse。
+- inctaPolicy Templatetemplatein, We can see the following specific functions have commissionedlockField, And defaultsFalse.

 ```
     def buy(self, price: float, volume: float, stop: bool = False, lock: bool = False):